 Striatocapsular hemorrhage and fenestrated basilar artery

-45 years male with impaired level of consciousness, He is a known case of hypertension.
+Impaired level of consciousness.
+He is a known case of hypertension.

 Loading Stack -